 Protecting your investment means doing your homework, and that includes scrutinizing the fees.
 You want a partner who is upfront and clear about their costs, not one who surprises you with unexpected charges halfway through the process.
 Think of it like inspecting a property; you need to look beyond the curb appeal and check for foundational issues.
 Let’s walk through a few major red flags to watch for when you’re evaluating a QI’s pricing so you can make a confident and informed decision.

-Prices That Seem Too Good to Be True
+Pricing That Seems Too Good to Be True

 We all love a good deal, but if a QI’s fee seems drastically lower than everyone else’s, it’s time to ask some questions.
 A standard 1031 exchange typically has a cost range between $600 and $1,200.
 If you get a quote for a fraction of that, proceed with caution.
 This could mean the service is bare-bones, leaving you without the support you need, or that the company plans to make up the difference with hidden fees later on.
 A low price might also indicate a lack of experience or security protocols, putting your entire exchange at risk.
 Remember, a QI is handling a significant financial transaction for you, so this isn’t the place to cut corners.